Malachite01/Malachite01/README.md

 - 📶 [A simplified TCP implementation](https://github.com/Malachite01/mic-tcp-insa) in C, made to simulate core TCP mechanisms such as sequence numbers, acknowledgments, and connection management.
 It also handles packet loss.

 - 📸 [Tahin.raw Portfolio](https://tahinraw.fr), a photography portfolio fully developed in ReactJS, HTML, and CSS, focused on creating a responsive and performant website for both desktop and mobile users.
 Implemented SEO optimization and meta tags, and configured custom DNS to support a personalized domain.

+- 📲 [An electron/node.js application](https://github.com/Malachite01/appTransfertMobile) (Archived) made to automatically transfer all pictures from an android phone to a computer.
+Its goal is to simplify the process of making regular local saves.

 - 🖼️ [An image processing project](https://github.com/Malachite01/Image_processing_project/), to denoise, or add noise, with different types of processing, on grayscale images.